jwong236/outdecked/README.md

-# TopDeck
+# OutDecked

 A powerful web application that extracts card data from TCGPlayer and provides a searchable interface for trading cards.
-Built with Flask, TopDeck allows you to scrape multiple pages of cards from any supported TCG game and build a local database for easy searching and image downloading.
+Built with Flask, OutDecked allows you to scrape multiple pages of cards from any supported TCG game and build a local database for easy searching and image downloading.

 ## Features